ffivaz/frontend-nanodegree-mobile-portfolio/README.md

 ## Readme file : what has been done ?

 ## Part 1: Optimize PageSpeed Insights score for index.html
-To speed up the index.html main portofolio page.
-Different changes have been carried, listed above.
+To speed up the index.html main portofolio page, different changes have been carried, listed above.
 The page reaches a mobile PageSpeed of 96 and a desktop PageSpeed of 97.

 ### Inlining and minifying CSS
 Since there are only few CSS commands, they can be inlined to boost performance.
 It has also been minified http://cssminifier.com